lowRISC/opentitan/hw/ip/i2c/doc/_index.md

 (Note: This is just an example application of this feature.
 Other features may also be required for complete SMBus functionality.)

+### Clock Stretching
+As described in the I2C specification, a target device can pause a transaction by holding SCL low.
+A target device stretches the clock automatically when a host device reads from the target and the target's TX FIFO is empty.
+The present implementation also supports a mode in which a target device can stretch the clock after completing a transaction, if it needs more time, e.g., to store the acquired data byte in flash memory.
+If {{< regref STRETCH_CTRL.EN >}} is asserted, a target stretches the clock after an ingoing transaction completes.
+However, the target stretches the clock only if it is certain that the next transaction is intended for it and not for another target device on the bus.
+The target device stops stretching the clock and resumes normal operation when {{< regref STRETCH_CTRL.RESUME >}} is asserted.

 ### Interrupts
 The I2C module has a few interrupts including general data flow interrupts and unexpected event interrupts.